| Learning Module | Learning Units | Learning Objectives |

 - Forge service tickets

-Impersonate a domain controller to retrieve any
+- Impersonate a domain controller to retrieve any domain user credentials

 |